What Is A Debt Consolidation Loan?

 If you do have poor credit and are still struggling to make repayments, then you may be offered a loan at a higher rate of interest.
 If you are struggling to make monthly payments, then consider seeking debt advice

-How to apply How can I apply for debt consolidation loans?
+How can I apply for debt consolidation loans?

 Applying for debt consolidation loans with Flexy Finance is easy, thanks to our online application form.
 If your application is successful it will be matched with the right lender for your needs.
 The application is completely online and can be accessed using your mobile phone or your computer, whatever suits you best.